system76/tech-docs/src/models/thelio-mega-r1.0/repairs.md

 ## Replacing the CPU fans:

-Thelio Mega r1.0 contains three CPU fans, two mounted in the CPU shroud and one mounted on the cooler.
+Thelio Mega r1.0 contains three CPU fans.
+Two are mounted on the CPU shroud, and one is mounted on the cooler.

 **Tools required:** Cross-head (Phillips) screwdriver
-**Time estimate:** 20 minutes
+**Time estimate:** 25 minutes
 **Difficulty:** Medium <span style="color:orange;">●</span>

-### Steps to replace the CPU fans:
+### Steps to replace the shroud-mounted CPU fans:

-1. Follow the steps above to [remove the top case](#removing-the-top-case), [remove the inner partition](#removing-the-inner-partition), [remove the GPU brace and GPUs](#replacing-a-gpu), [remove the top crossbar](#removing-the-top-crossbar), and [remove the CPU shroud](#removing-the-cpu-shroud).
+1. Follow the steps above to [remove the top case](#removing-the-top-case), [remove the inner partition](#removing-the-inner-partition), [remove the GPU brace](#replacing-a-gpu), and [remove the CPU shroud](#removing-the-cpu-shroud).
-2. To remove the back CPU shroud fan, unscrew the four screws holding the fan brackets into the shroud (highlighted green below.)
+2. To remove the back CPU shroud fan, unscrew the four screws holding the fan brackets into the shroud (highlighted green below).

 ![CPU shroud inner screws](./img/cpu-shroud-screws-inner.webp)